willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 The hole under the sample should be taped to 1.25x1.67mm to match the camera FOV and not let any unecessary light into the system from the
 LEDs.

-Squiggly artefacts in reconstructed images are very sensitive to input k-vectors -> i.e. LED to sample distance and initial LED position
+Squiggly artefacts in reconstructed images are very sensitive to input wavevectors -> i.e. LED to sample distance and initial LED position

 Exposure time of 0.5s is good for USAF, lower exposures can be used if darkfield is being washed out (too bright or noisy)
 * 0.3s good for natural samples